ZakiMohammed/ng-fate/README.md

     1. If you want all of the above select fourth option.
 - `Output Folder Path`: Path to your directory where you want all the output files to be generated.

-## ⚠️ Requirements
+## ⚠️ Limitations

 Currently the NgFate is rookie and have to evolve a lot.
 For starter NgFate is looking for some ideal structuring of the Angular project as per the Angular official document.

-Check and verify if your app is adhering to these requirements:
+Check and verify if your app is adhering to these limitations:

 - NgFate doesn't support stand alone components yet.
 - The module and component naming must follow Angular guide.